-Different operations and stakeholders will require different information.
-Some will need more detailed information than others.
+Different operations and methods of accounting will require different information.
+Some will need more detailed information than others, but all will require some form of quantity measurement.
 Some applications will lend themselves to volumetric measurement, where others are better suited to mass.
-These calculations associated with NGLs help to take those different types of measurements, calculate the various results stakeholders require, and provide the basis for NGL evaluations and transactions.
+These calculations associated with NGLs help to take those different types of measurements, calculate the various results operators and stakeholders require, providing the basis for NGL evaluations and transactions.